Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Experimental Study

-The node-removal attack methods include: 1) random attack (RA) that removes a randomly-selected node; 2) targeted betweenness-based attack (TBA) that removes a node with the maximum value of node betweenness; and 3) targeted degree-based attack (TDA) that removes a node with the maximum value of node degree.
-For TBA and TDA, when two or more nodes have the same maximum value of betweenness/degree, one node is randomly picked to remove.
+The node-removal attack methods include: 1) random attack (RA) that removes randomly-selected nodes; 2) targeted betweenness-based attack (TBA) that removes nodes with maximum betweenness; and 3) targeted degree-based attack (TDA) that removes nodes with maximum node degree.
+For TBA and TDA, when two or more nodes have the same maximum value of betweenness or degree, one node is randomly picked to remove.

 The experiments are run on a PC with 64-bit operation system, installed Intel i7-6700 (3.4 GHz) CPU, GeForce GTX 1080 Ti GPU.
 The CNN is implemented in TensorFlow\footnote{\url{https://www.tensorflow.org/}} that is a Python-friendly open source library.